Breakster/rhythmruby/README.md

 one for silence (default '-') and one for an event or hit (default '#').
 An example:
 '#---#---#---#---', is read as one (drum) hit every three silences.

 **2. rhythm snippets** are the building blocks of a rhythm string.
-With the StringCompiler Class these snippets can be created and compiled into a rhythm string.
+The StringCompiler Class allows the creation of rhythm snippets and compiles them into a rhythm string.
 These snippets capture the repetitive aspects of most rhythms.

 **3. countBase** is the rhythmical length that is assigned to one symbol in a string.